 · Anna, the daughter of Phanuel (Luke 2:36).

 · The four daughters of Philip (Acts 21:9).

 ii.
 “While the expression nebia, ‘prophetess,’ is applied to at least five women in the OT, Ezekiel refuses to dignify his target audience with the title.
 At best, he allows that they ‘acted like prophets,’ but like the false prophets in the previous oracle, these women are frauds.”
 (Block)

 iii.
 “There are only a handful of passages in the Old Testament which are critical of a class of women, and this section keeps company with Isaiah 3:16–4:1; 32:9–13 and Amos 4:1–3.”
 (Taylor)

 iv.
-“Women are delecate; yet the prophet must set his face against them as stout agents for the devil, who hath ever made great use of them.
-Such were Noadiah; [Nehemiah 6:14] that apocalyptical Jezebel, Bridget Matild; those two Jezebels of New England, Mrs Hutchinson and Mrs Dyer, our recent most impudent preacheresses in London and elsewhere.”
+“Women are delicate; yet the prophet must set his face against them as stout agents for the devil, who hath ever made great use of them.
+Such were Noadiah; [Nehemiah 6:14] that apocalyptical Jezebel, Bridget Matild… [and] our recent most impudent preacheresses in London and elsewhere.”
 (Trapp)

 b.
 Who prophesy out of their own heart: One basic failing of the female false prophets was the same as false prophets in general (Ezekiel 13:2).
 They spoke out of their own heart, not from God and His word.
 It is common for people to trust their own hearts instead of God’s revelation.